Transitioning towards a circular business

 Improving a favourite

 The PAX wardrobe is our long-time favourite and is designed for durability and long-term use.
 The redesigned foldable frame includes a pre-glued, one-piece back and side panels, and the rest of the frame pieces use wedge dowel fittings to connect.
-The new PAX requires fewer fittings and less time for assembly, and makes disassembly becomes possible and easier.
+The new PAX requires fewer fittings and less time for assembly, and makes disassembly possible and easier.
 It reduces the risk of damage and has been tested for tool-free assembly, disassembly, and reassembly (up to 10 times).
-The foldable frame is designed with a platform thinking, and its size, form, etc. is compatible with the previous version of PAX wardrobes, doors and interior fittings.
+The foldable frame is designed with platform thinking, and its size, form, etc. is compatible with the previous version of PAX wardrobes, doors and interior fittings.

 Using renewable or recycled materials